This page without all items inlined.

 Hardware/Software support FAQs

-For network boards, we use the DDE toolkit to run linux 2.6.32 drivers in userland processes, which provides both long-term support for new hardware and safety against driver bugs.
-Note however that we have of course not tested all drivers, we obviously don't even have all kinds of hardware.
+For network boards, we curently use the DDE toolkit to run linux 2.6.32 drivers in userland processes, which we may eventually replace with rump drivers.
+Note however that we have of course not tested all drivers.
+We obviously don't even have all kinds of hardware.
 So we can not promise that they will all work.
 What probably works for sure is what we usually use: the rtl8139 and e1000 drivers for instance.
 Firmware loading is not implemented yet.

 Xen is also supported, both blkfront and netfront.